legendarycode3/legendarycode3/README.md

 A full-stack EVM `Web3 developer`, looking forward to work on web 3 startups.

 ##  🚀 ABOUT ME
+### Senior Software Engineer | Web3 Builder

-Senior Software Engineer with 6+ years of experience designing and building scalable, secure, and high-impact products across both Web2 and Web3 ecosystems.
-Driven by first-principles thinking, I enjoy breaking down complex problems and creating efficient, reliable solutions from the ground up.
+I'm a Senior Software Engineer with 6+ years of experience designing and building scalable, secure, and high-performance systems.
+Guided by first-principles thinking, I enjoy solving complex engineering challenges through clean architecture, efficient design, and robust engineering practices.

-My expertise spans performance optimization, security, and blockchain development.
-I’m passionate about developing smart contracts, decentralized applications (dApps).
-I thrive in environments that challenge conventional thinking and encourage innovation, collaboration, and engineering excellence.
+My expertise spans Web2 and Web3 technologies, including smart contracts, distributed systems, decentralized applications (dApps), and performance optimization.
+I'm passionate about building reliable, impactful products and contributing to technologies that shape the future of the internet.

 Skills / Tech Stack